 Timber for Humid Climates: Best Wood Choices, Protection Tips, and Moisture Control

 Building with timber in humid climates requires more than basic wood selection.
 Constant moisture, high relative humidity, frequent rainfall, and slow drying conditions dramatically increase the risk of rot, fungal growth, swelling, and structural failure.
+It's a tough environment for any natural material, and watching a project slowly deteriorate because of a few overlooked details can be genuinely frustrating.

 Why Humidity Is the Biggest Threat to Timber

-- Fungal decay and rot
+- Fungal decay and rot, especially in still air pockets

-- Mold and surface staining
+- Mold and surface staining that can appear within weeks

-- Swelling, cupping, and warping
+- Swelling, cupping, and warping across the width of boards

-- Joint loosening and fastener corrosion
+- Joint loosening and fastener corrosion from trapped moisture

-- Reduced lifespan—even for strong hardwoods
+- Reduced lifespan—even for strong hardwoods, if they're installed in constant dampness

 Best Timber Species for Humid Climates